-- 1. Represent the interests of VCTC on the SCRRA Member Agency Advisory Committee (MAAC) and at other rail meetings. - 2.
-Monitor and provide staff support for VCTC's portion of the Main Line operation costs, maintenance-of-way and capital activities.
+- Monitor and provide staff support for VCTC's portion of the Main Line operation costs, maintenance-of-way and capital activities.
 Rehabilitation improvements within Ventura County are anticipated during the year includes tie replacement, bridge and culvert repairs, and regular ongoing track and signal maintenance. - 3.
 Work with Metrolink staff to improve and coordinate outreach. - 4.
-Maintain vegetation control and encroachments along track right of way between Moorpark and the Los Angeles County Line.
+Maintain vegetation control and encroachments along track right-of-way between Moorpark and the Los Angeles County Line.